simonmichael/hledger/hledger/Hledger/Cli/Commands/Roi.md

 account name) to select your investments with `--inv`, and another query to identify your profit and loss transactions with `--pnl`.

-It will compute and display the internalized rate of return (IRR) and time-weighted rate of return (TWR) for your investments for the time period requested.
+This command will compute and display the internalized rate of return (IRR) and time-weighted rate of return (TWR) for your investments for the time period requested.
 Both rates of return are annualized before display, regardless of the length of reporting interval.